 Russell Recyclers recently formed a legal entity called the Resilient Russell Charitable Trust and is working hard to further promote and educate the Far North public about environmentally sound waste management.

 The trust intends to work with Council and other businesses (such as Northland Waste and Innocent Packaging) to improve recycling, composting, and to implement waste minimisation practices in Russell Peninsula and surrounds.

-A recycling and waste management, community owned and operated social enterprise, will significantly contribute towards community resilience and ongoing sustainability.
+Improved recycling and waste management, motivated and implemented by the community, will significantly contribute towards Russell’s resilience and ongoing sustainability.

-Russell faces dwindling school roles, difficulty for young families to make a living locally and an ageing permanent population, so our community has much to gain from a vibrant, active, sustainable social enterprise.
+Russell faces dwindling school roles, it’s difficult for young families to make a living locally and there’s an ageing permanent population.
+Our community has much to gain from a vibrant, active, sustainable community enterprise.

-Through the establishment of this enterprise, we will create employment and training opportunities and contribute towards generating additional community wealth that remains local, at the same time keeping our town looking beautiful.
-It will have a significant beneficial environmental impact - ensuring our position as socially responsible kaitiaki (caretakers) of the environment, for future generations.
+By establishing the Trust, we aim to create employment and training opportunities and contribute towards generating additional community wealth that remains local while at the same time keeping our town looking beautiful.
+It will have a significant and beneficial environmental impact - ensuring our position as socially responsible kaitiaki (caretakers) of the environment for future generations.